Skip to main content

 Handling AV/EDR False Detections

-Antivirus (AV) or Endpoint Detection and Response (EDR) software may occasionally flag Level as a potential threat.
-This is a common occurrence with Remote Monitoring and Management (RMM) tools due to their powerful capabilities.
+Antivirus (AV) and Endpoint Detection and Response (EDR) software may occasionally flag Level as a potential threat.
+This is common with Remote Monitoring and Management (RMM) tools due to their ability to manage systems remotely.

 Windows